Skip to main content

 01:04:18

-June 2, 2022, Anne Gering, Christopher Hollister, Shaun Marcott, Avriel Licciardi, Luke Barrett
+2022 | Jun 02, Anne Gering, Christopher Hollister, Shaun Marcott, Avriel Licciardi, Luke Barrett

 From open access initiatives to investment in AI and visual communications, the publishing community is reshaping how scholarly research outputs are prepared, published, and disseminated.
-However, many authors remain hesitant to commit to industry changes or are unaware of the benefits associated with new publishing avenues and tools, highlighting the breakdown between industry goals and author interest and needs.
+However, many authors remain hesitant to commit to industry changes or are unaware of the benefits associated with new publishing avenues and tools, highlighting the breakdown between industry goals and author interests and needs.
 Bringing together industry professionals and researchers, this panel will reveal the primary questions that drive author uncertainties around innovation in the international publishing community.
-Speakers will share knowledge gained from successful and ongoing efforts regarding creation and implementation of author-focused initiatives, in addition to challenges and solutions.
+Speakers will share knowledge gained from successful and ongoing efforts regarding the creation and implementation of author-focused initiatives, in addition to challenges and solutions.
 This session will be an open conversation welcoming audience participation.
-Topics discussed will educate the scholarly community on both sides of the editorial desk: industry professionals and authors will share their perspectives, to increase transparency and inclusivity throughout the global scholarly community.
+Topics discussed will educate the scholarly community on both sides of the editorial desk: industry professionals and authors will share their perspectives to increase transparency and inclusivity throughout the global scholarly community. || Learning Level: Mixed-Learning || Speakers: Anne Gering; Avriel Licciardi; Christopher Hollister; Luke Barrett; Shaun Marcott

 On-Demand Meetings

-Harnessing Open Science to Address Global Issues
+Harnessing Open Science to Address Global Issues: Open Science and SDGS

 01:00:05

-June 2, 2022, David Steingard, Lucas Toutloff, Rachel J. Scheer, Paul Perrin, Laura Helmuth
+2022 | Jun 02, David Steingard, Lucas Toutloff, Rachel J. Scheer, Paul Perrin, Laura Helmuth

-The world has faced, and continues to face a multitude of crises, enhanced by the current pandemic.
-As COVID-19 took hold around the globe, it underscored how science must be in the conversation to tackle these crises on an immediate, collaborative and interconnected scale.
-This conversation can no longer just be 'academic', but one with a much higher social consciousness attached to it.
+The world has faced and continues to face a multitude of crises, enhanced by the current pandemic.
+As COVID-19 took hold around the globe, it underscored how science must be in the conversation to tackle these crises on an immediate, collaborative, and interconnected scale.
+This conversation can no longer just be 'academic' but one with a much higher social consciousness attached to it.
 The discussions surrounding Open Science (OS) and the UN Sustainable Development Goals are central to the intersection of social consciousness and science.
 Where OS policies can promote unhindered global sharing of knowledge, those surrounding SDGs can guide science towards impact.
-This session, featuring speakers from Cabells, Springer Nature and the UN Sustainable Development Solutions Network (SDSN), addresses ways that the scientific community and journalism can drive change and wider societal outreach through open science policies and by embracing SDGs as a key topic in research impact.
+This session, featuring speakers from Cabells, Springer Nature, and the UN Sustainable Development Solutions Network (SDSN), addresses ways that the scientific community and journalism can drive change and wider societal outreach through open science policies and by embracing SDGs as a key topic in research impact.
 It addresses case studies around the current state of open science, open science policy, and the practical ways that open science is impacting the SDG program.
-It also explores and demonstrates a method for operationalizing SDG-mindedness as a tool for measuring both research impact and potential.
+It also explores and demonstrates a method for operationalizing SDG-mindedness as a tool for measuring both research impact and potential. || Speakers: Laura Helmuth; Rachel J. Scheer; David Steingard; Lucas Toutloff; Paul Perrin

 On-Demand Meetings